-Fossil launches 40 smartwatch hybrids across Kate Spade, Diesel, Armani brands
+Fossil launches 40 hybrid smartwaches across Kate Spade, Diesel, Armani brands

 Tech companies like Samsung and Apple have put significant resources into developing smartwatches.
 But high-end fashion brands think they can do better.

-On Tuesday, Fossil Group (FOSL) launched more than 40 new smartwatch hybrids across its accessory brands like Armani, Kate Spade (KATE), Michael Kors (KORS), Diesel and its flagship Fossil.
+On Tuesday, Fossil Group (FOSL) launched more than 40 new smartwatch hybrids across its accessory brands like Emporio Armani, Kate Spade (KATE) New York, Michael Kors (KORS), Diesel and Chaps.

 The devices look and feel like traditional analog watches -- you'd never know they count your steps, monitor your sleep and push notifications to your wrist.
 That's because hybrids don't have typical smartwatch displays; instead, you'll need to open an app to see activity data.